RoryCSCI120/PublicTransit/README.md

 Adlai Nelson, Isack Walube, Rory Dickinson

 ### Introduction
 In an era characterized by rapid urban development, the effectiveness of public transportation networks is vital for the welfare of urban dwellers.
-This project evaluates the efficiency of public transit systems in Boston, focusing on metrics such as coverage, frequency, and connectivity across various block groups.
+This project evaluates the efficiency of public transit systems in Boston, focusing on metrics such as coverage, and reliability.
 By conducting a comprehensive analysis, we aim to derive actionable insights that can refine transit systems, ultimately enhancing accessibility and sustainability in public transportation.
 This project aims to address issues such as; accessibility and equity, urban mobility optimization, resource allocation, environmental sustainability, and data-driven decision-making by gaining insights into historical trends to identify areas for improvement.

 ### Data